jzebker/UFOs/README.md

 • the data itself is sparse but we can't really do anything about that in this case (ex: short period of time, only from USA etc)

 ***Suggestions for further improvement/development:***

-• lighten and italicized placeholders in filter search input fields for better contrast between input and placeholders, an example is below
+• lighten and italicized placeholders in filter search input fields for better contrast between input and placeholders, an example is below:

 • make a drop down menu instead of text input for the **Shape** column; this allows the user to see what he/she should be searching for in a column with limited options